Finite element methods for electroneutral multicomponent electrolyte flows: Governing equations and salt-charge transformation

 The condition $(\bm{c}_Z)_n=0$ is equivalent to the electroneutrality condition \cref{eq:v_ensosm_en}, and $J = F \bm{N}^{\top} \bm{z}$ is the current density.
 The variables $\bm{c}_{\nu}$ can be thought of as the molar concentrations of the salts formed in the neutralizing reactions, and $\bm{N}_{\nu}$ can be thought of as their molar fluxes.
+Following \cite{van2023structural}, we refer to these hypothetical salts as \textit{components} as opposed to \textit{species}.
 Using the equivalent electroneutrality condition $(\bm{c}_Z)_n=0$, one verifies that the governing equations \crefrange{eq:v_ensosm_mc}{eq:v_ensosm_osm} transform as

 where $\bm{\psi}_Z := \bm{Z} \bm{\psi}$ and $\bm{M}_Z := \bm{Z} \bm{M} \bm{Z}^{\top}$.
 Since the \textit{transformed Onsager transport matrix} $\bm{M}_Z$ is congruent to $\bm{M}$, it retains the crucial structural properties of symmetry and positive-semidefiniteness (with a nullspace of dimension one).